japananh/tetris-game-react-hooks/README.md

 I created a **Tetris Game with React Hooks**.

 **How to play**: Click the start game button to play the game.
-Press left/right/down arrow to move left/right/down.
-Press up button to change the shape of tetrominos.
+Press left/right/down arrow key to move left/right/down.
+Press up arrow key to change the shape of tetrominos.
 Have fun!

 Link to the game: [https://tetrisbyna.herokuapp.com/](https://tetrisbyna.herokuapp.com/)